No middle managers? OnlyFans may have drawn inspiration from big tech’s management shake-up | Company Business News

-Speaking on the Masters of Scale podcast, Blair said she was proud of her team and said the secret to achieving high revenue generated on average per employee is the absence of middle managers.
+Speaking on the Masters of Scale podcast, Blair said she was proud of her team, adding that the secret to achieving high revenue generated on average per employee is the absence of middle managers.

-Explaining the decision, Blair said that the company hires on the two extremes with one criteria in mind.
+Explaining the decision, Blair said that the company hires at the two extremes with one criterion in mind.
 “We hire incredibly senior talent, and then we hire incredibly hungry junior talent, and we look for attitude and aptitude in hiring rather than experience,” she shared.

 What about middle management?
 “We do not have that sort of squidgy layer of middle management in the middle, because nobody's ever had a really good middle manager in my experience,” she added.